Cookies and legal notice

 Purposes of the processing and legal basis

-Personal data – exclusively of non-sensitive nature – communicated by the interested party will be processed by the Data Controller while they will be visiting the following website areas: “Contact”; “Events”.
+Personal data – exclusively of non-sensitive nature – communicated by you will be processed by the Data Controller while you will be visiting the following website areas: “Contact” and “Events”.

-In “Contact”, data collection and use are made in order to:
+In “Contact”, data is collected and processed in order to:

-- a. fulfil the requests made by the interested party and provide the requested services.
-In accordance with Article 6 of GDPR, the legal basis for the data processing is the fulfilment of the services required by the user (point b).
+a. fulfil the requests made by you and provide you with the requested services.
+In accordance with Article 6 of GDPR, the legal basis for such data processing is the fulfilment of the services required by you (point b).

-- b. comply with a legal obligation the DPO is subject to; meet the obligations required by the law, by national and European Union regulations or by Authority orders.
-In accordance with Article 6 of GDPR, the legal basis for the data processing is the compliance with a legal obligation (point c).
+b. comply with legal obligations we are subject to; meet our obligations required by the law, by national and European Union regulations or by Authority orders.
+In accordance with Article 6 of GDPR, the legal basis for such data processing is the compliance with a legal obligation (point c).

-In “Events”, data collection and use are made in order to:
+In “Events”, data is collected and processed in order to:

-- c. enrol the parties concerned to events, meetings, conferences organized during the lifetime of the MyAcademicID project.
-In accordance with Article 6 of GDPR, the legal basis for the data processing is the fulfilment of the services required by the user (point b).
+c. enrol you in events, meetings, conferences organized during the lifetime of the MyAcademicID project.
+In accordance with Article 6 of GDPR, the legal basis for such data processing is the fulfilment of the services required by you (point b).

-Apart from this data, freely provided by the user on the website, the browsing data – collected as a result of using our services – may also be processed.
+Apart from the mentioned personal data, freely provided by you on the website, the browsing data – collected as a result of using our services – may also be processed.
 In particular:

 - specific information concerning the device used to connect to the Internet (for example, the kind of device, information related to the mobile network, etc.);